uniyalabhishek/lockdon-app/README.md

 Initial repo: https://github.com/uniyalabhishek/lockdon  (this repo started due to Foundry error)

+We built on Polygon zkEVM, using vlayer to authenticate off-chain data from email (via .eml file).
+Email sign in and wallet solution was enabled using privy.
+This data was fed into our smart contract and matched against the expected proof of completion.

+Using our frontend users set their target and timeline and are able to view existing Targets.

 ## Foundry

 **Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**